COVID-19 is an illness that can impact on the lungs and airways. It’s triggered by a new mutation of the Coronavirus.

 How is coronavirus treated?

 There is no defined treatment for coronavirus at this stage.
-People with a high temperature or a new, persistent cough are advised to stay at home for 7 days.
+People who have symptoms are advised to self-isolate at home for 10 days.
 Should your condition worsen, or your symptoms not improve after 7 days, or if you feel unable to cope with your symptoms, use the 111 coronavirus service (if you can’t get help online).

 While treatments such as chloroquine (Nivaquine) and hydroxychloroquine (Plaquenil) are being trialled, amongst a range of other candidates, there are no antiviral treatments licensed for coronavirus at present.
 Read more about drugs being trialled for coronavirus.